fujimotos/eubin/README.md

 Eubin
 =====

-Eubin (pronounced as 'you-bin') is a simple POP3 client with bare minimum features.
-The aim of this program is to allow users to fetch messages from the mail server very easily.
+Eubin (pronounced as 'you-bin') is a POP3 client with bare minimum features.
+The aim of this program is to allow users to fetch messages from the remote mailbox as easy as possible.

 Requirements
 ------------

-Python 3.3 or later required.
+Python 3.3 or later.

 Installation
 ------------

-* Run makedist.py to get a single-file executable.
+1. Run makedist.py to get a single-file executable.

     $ ./makedist.py

-* Put the executable in somewhere under your `$PATH`.
+2. Put the executable in somewhere under your `$PATH`.

     $ mv dist/eubin /path/to/install/